A saga of faith and struggle driven by the conviction that all human beings deserve the highest quality of life.

 Krishna Lila Theme Park

-Currently Madhu Pandit Dasa is working on setting up an Indian Heritage and Culture Tourism Park.
-The Krishna Lila Park will be built in Bangalore on a 75 acre plot, at an estimated cost of over Rs.750 crores.
-The Krishna Lila Theme Park is a magnificent cultural complex being set up at Vaikuntha Hill, a 28 acre hillock on Kanakapura Road, Bangalore South.
-The theme park will become yet another important cultural and religious tourism destination in Bangalore.
+Currently Sri Madhu Pandit Dasa is working on setting up an Indian Heritage and Culture Tourism Park.
+The Krishna Lila Park will be built in Bengaluru on a 75 acre plot, at an estimated cost of over Rs.750 crores.
+The Krishna Lila Theme Park is a magnificent cultural complex being set up on Vaikuntha Hill, a 28 acre hillock on Kanakapura Road, Bengaluru South.
+The theme park will become yet another important cultural and religious tourism destination in Bengaluru.

 Vrindavan Chandrodaya Mandir